lechnerc77/azd-compatibility-azure-function/README.md

 1. Create a system assigned identity for the Azure Functions app
 2. Create the access policy in Key Vault for this identity via its principal ID

 Can we achieve that with the existing modules from `core`?
-Yes we can, but to understand what is going on you must take a dive into the hierarchy for Azure Functions and the Azure Functions app.
+Yes, we can, but to understand what is going on you must take a dive into the hierarchy for Azure Functions and the Azure Functions app.
 Let us start from our part, namely the `function.bicep` that we create in the `app` folder:

 ```bicep
 param location string = resourceGroup().location